Greystone (Knoxville, Tennessee)

 Greystone, also called the Camp House, is a prominent historic home in Knoxville, Tennessee, that houses the studios and offices of WATE-TV.
-It is an imposing structure, and is on the National Register of Historic Places.
+It is listed on the National Register of Historic Places.
 The mansion is located at 1306 Broadway.

 History

 Major Eldad Cicero Camp began constructing his home in 1885.
-Architect Alfred B. Mullet designed the mansion in the Richardson Romanesque style.
+Architect Alfred B. Mullett designed the mansion in the Richardsonian Romanesque style.
 Mullett had previously designed the Customs House building in downtown Knoxville.
 The home is two and a half stories, with a three-story tower in the front.
-The exterior of the home is sheathed in stone from a quarry in Lake City, Tennessee.
+The exterior of the home is sheathed in stone from a quarry in Rocky Top, Tennessee.
 The home contains elaborate hand-carved mantels from France.
 Each room is paneled in a different type of wood.
 The heads of windows include stained glass panels, and 22 different types of marble are used in the house.
 The site also includes a carriage house.

-Major Camp was born in Ohio, served in the Union army during the Civil War, made Knoxville his home and was appointed a U.S. District Attorney by President Ulysses S. Grant.
+Major Camp was born in Ohio, served in the Union Army during the Civil War, made Knoxville his home and was appointed a U.S. District Attorney by President Ulysses S. Grant.